Pre-installation requirements for Azure Kubernetes Service

 For details about supported platforms for CloudBees CI on modern cloud platforms, such as supported Kubernetes, Helm, and NFS versions, refer to Supported platforms for CloudBees CI on modern cloud platforms.

-Before you can install CloudBees CI on AKS using the CloudBees installer, you must have the following items configured correctly.
+Before you can install CloudBees CI on Azure Kubernetes Service (AKS) using the CloudBees installer, you must have the following items configured correctly.
 Failure to complete the pre-installation checklist correctly may lead to installation errors and delayed installation.

 • Install and configure a currently supported version of Kubernetes on your local computer or bastion host.